Icebreaker procurement process

 In November 2011 the then Government agreed as part of its broader consideration of Australia’s interests in Antarctica to progress the replacement of the ageing Aurora Australis.

-In 2013 the Department of the Environment began a full, open and transparent process to procure a new icebreaker.
+In 2013 the Department of Agriculture, Water and the Environment began a full, open and transparent process to procure a new icebreaker.

 This involved two key steps: